TangoYankee/fizzbuzztime/README.md

 Files are sent to `/dist` folder

 `npm run watch`
-Have webpatch monitor the repository for changes during development.
+Have webpack monitor the repository for changes during development.
 View the application by opening the `index.html` from the `dist` folder in a browser.
 Refresh the browser to view any changes.

 `npm run start:dev`